 Founded in 1916 under head coach Ralph Risch, the Marquette Golden Eagles men's basketball team managed to find success in their first season.
 Risch, who only led the team in its inaugural year, managed the "Warriors" to eight wins and just three losses in their first season.
 Marquette coach John Ryan took over leadership of the team starting in 1917, earning a 13-9 record over three seasons.
-Former University of Wisconsin-Madison center Bill Chandler took the reins of the team in 1930, hoping to resurrect its dominance of the early 1920s under Frank Murray, who helped the team post a-then club-best record of 19-2 in the 1922 season.
+Former University of Wisconsin-Madison center Bill Chandler took the reins of the team in 1930, hoping to resurrect its dominance of the early 1920s under Frank Murray, who helped the team post an a-then club-best record of 19-2 in the 1922 season.
 Starting in 1925, Marquette would have just one winning season in the next six years.

 Chandler would become the longest-serving head coach in Marquette sports history, with a tenure lasting 20 years.
 He also became the basketball team's most successful coach during that time, earning 193 wins through the 1950 season.
 Following his dismissal, Chandler was involved in expanding the NCAA Tournament to allow more teams to qualify.
 Head coach Jack Nagle would lead Marquette to their first tournament berth in 1955, where they would defeat Miami-OH and Kentucky before losing to Iowa in the elite eight.

 Al McGuire & the 1977 Championship for Marquette